"The most terrible poverty is loneliness and the feeling of being unloved." ~Mother Teresa

 You are important to me.

-I think of the people who have had the greatest impact during some of the most difficult seasons of my life.
+I think of the people who have had the most significant impact during some of the most challenging seasons of my life.
 They are people who consistently showed up.
 Even when they completely blundered their attempts.
 Their efforts alone reminded me that I was cared for and not alone in my journey.

 On one of our daily walks to the beach, my husband made eye contact with one of the homeless gentlemen who was sitting on the grass.
 Without much forethought, he said a casual hello.
 The man smiled and returned the greeting.
 But the look in his eyes is not one I will soon forget.